AdoptLiteHub/Adopt-ml/README.md

     end
 end)

--- Auto Kill Toggle (Kill Aura) Killtab:AddSwitch("Auto Kill", function(State)
+Killtab:AddSwitch("Auto Kill", function(State)
-    AutoKillToggle = State
-    if AutoKillToggle then
-        _G.autoKillActive = true

-        -- Combined method for Auto Kill
-        local function autoKillMethod()
-            while _G.autoKillActive do
-                task.wait(0.1)
-                local player = game.Players.LocalPlayer
-                if player.muscleEvent then
-                    player.muscleEvent:FireServer("punch", "rightHand")
-                    player.muscleEvent:FireServer("punch", "leftHand")

-                    for _, otherPlayer in pairs(game.Players:GetChildren()) do
-                        if otherPlayer.Name ~= player.Name then
-                            local character = game.Workspace:FindFirstChild(otherPlayer.Name)
-                            local localCharacter = game.Workspace:FindFirstChild(player.Name)

-                            if character and localCharacter then
-                                local leftHand = localCharacter:FindFirstChild("LeftHand")
-                                if leftHand then
-                                    local head = character:FindFirstChild("Head")
-                                    if head then
-                                        head.Parent = nil
-                                        task.wait(0.1)
-                                        head.CFrame = leftHand.CFrame
-                                        head.Parent = character
-                                    end

-                                    for _, descendant in pairs(character:GetDescendants()) do
-                                        if descendant:IsA("BasePart") and descendant.Name == "Handle" then
-                                            descendant.CFrame = leftHand.CFrame
-                                        end
-                                    end

-                                    local sweatPart = character:FindFirstChild("sweatPart")
-                                    if sweatPart then
-                                        sweatPart.CFrame = leftHand.CFrame
-                                    end
-                                end
-                            end
-                        end
-                    end
-                end
-            end
-        end

-        -- Run the autoKill method
-        task.spawn(autoKillMethod)
-    else
-        _G.autoKillActive = false
-    end
-end)

--- Initialize variables
-local teleportEnabled = false  -- Keeps track of whether teleportation is enabled local RunService = game:GetService("RunService")

--- Function to toggle the teleportation Killtab:AddSwitch("Auto Kill 2", function(State)
-    teleportEnabled = State  -- Update the state based on the toggle (True/False) end)

--- The teleportation loop RunService.Heartbeat:Connect(function()
-    if teleportEnabled then  -- Only teleport players if the toggle is enabled -- Loop through all players in the server for _, player in pairs(game.Players:GetPlayers()) do
-            -- Check if the player has a character and it's loaded if player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
-                local humanoidRootPart = player.Character:FindFirstChild("HumanoidRootPart")
-                -- Check if a model with the player's name exists in Workspace local playerModel = game.Workspace:FindFirstChild(player.Name)
-                if playerModel and playerModel:FindFirstChild("RightHand") then
-                    local rightHand = playerModel.RightHand
-                    -- Teleport the player's HumanoidRootPart to the RightHand's position humanoidRootPart.CFrame = rightHand.CFrame
-                end
-            end
-        end
-    end
-end)

--- Add the toggle switch for Auto Kill in your GUI (e.g., Killtab) Killtab:AddSwitch("Auto Kill 3", function(State)
     _G.autoKillActive = State  -- Toggle the state of autoKill

     -- If AutoKill is enabled, start the autoKill process